 Hiv and aids

-36,7 million people worldwide are living with HIV, 25,5 million of them in sub-Saharan Africa.
-If HIV is not treated people will develop Aids and will not survive the disease.
-In 2016, 1 million people died of Aids, two thirds of them in Africa.
-This makes Aids the one of the main causes of death in women between the ages of 15 and 44 worldwide and the second major cause of death in low income countries.
+36,9 million people worldwide are living with HIV, 25,7 million of them in sub-Saharan Africa.
+If HIV is not treated people will develop AIDS and will not survive the disease.
+In 2017, 940.000 people died of AIDS, two thirds of them in Africa.
+This makes AIDS the fourth major cause of death in low income countries.

 HIV a development challenge